OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 ---------------------

 The following is a short summary of the types of systems that OpenMDAO will create from your model when the System Hierarchy is formed.
+All systems inherit from the ``System`` base class.

 SimpleSystem
 +++++++++++++